-- Do you have an opening paragraph that clearly lays out the benefits and persuades the reader to a sale?
+- Do you have an opening paragraph that lays out the benefits and persuades the reader to a sale?

-- Have you mentioned the expertise, credentials and the specific skills that make them the perfect choice as creators of the course?
+- Have you mentioned the expertise, credentials and specific skills that make them the perfect choice as creators of the course?

 - Do you have additional subheadings/paragraphs that highlight USPs of the course or the enterprise?

 - Are you launching one course or many?
 If it’s a single course, mention how it would benefit all the participants.
-If it’s a school with many courses — showcase why should one be interested in this school.
+If it's a school with many courses — showcase why should one be interested in this school?
 After all repeat business is always good for business.

 - First Call to Action — after all, the reader is on your page for a reason.
-Call to action buttons help convert leads to sales.
+Call-to-action buttons help convert leads to sales.

 - Do you have testimonials ready?
 Text or Video?
 Videos do better.